 Born Pablo Emilio Escobar Gaviria in Medellin, Colombia, to middle-class parents.
 His elder brother, Roberto, reported him as a good brother, who was kind, friendly and intelligent and someone who would achieve greatness.
-The young Escobar was driven and dreamed of becoming the president of Colombia.
-His drive unfortunately began to find the wrong outlets and he was soon involved in small-time hustling with his gang in the streets of Medellin.
+Young Pablo Escobar was driven and dreamed of becoming the president of Colombia.
+His drive unfortunately began to find the wrong outlets and he was soon involved in small-time hustling with his gang on the streets of Medellin.

 There exist unfounded rumours that, whilst still at school, Escobar would steal tombstones from the local graveyards, sandblast off the names and sell them to Panamanian smugglers.
 He did not drink much besides beer and did not smoke cigarettes, although he developed a liking for the strong Colombian cannabis, a habit he indulged until his death.
 Doing whatever he could to make money, by the age of 20, Escobar was dealing cannabis, skilled at stealing cars and starting to build a name for himself in the Colombian criminal underworld.

 It was in the early 1970s that he entered the cocaine trade and began buying high-grade coca paste from Bolivia and Peru.
 He processed it into cocaine, which he transported to America for distribution.
 Escobar’s drug business began to grow and, requiring a greater workforce, he decided to collaborate with other criminal groups in the area and form the Medellin Cartel.
 When the well-known Medellin drug dealer, Fabio Restrepo, was murdered in 1975, Escobar became head of the Medellin Cartel and his brother, Roberto, handled the accounts.
 It was believed that Escobar had arranged for Restrepo’s murder for this very end.